Gather Here. Go Far

 Measure 2: Satisfaction of Employers and Stakeholder Involvement

-In the First Year Teacher Mentor/Administrator Survey, administrators rate their first year teachers’ preparedness to teach indicators derived from the InTASC standards.
-The survey also measures the mentor/administrator's satisfaction with the teacher preparation training the teacher received from the EPP.
-The First Year Teacher Mentor/Administrator Survey is administered independently by the Oklahoma Office of Educational Quality and Accountability (OEQA), the state agency that oversees educator preparation.
-The indicators mirror those in OEQA’s First Year Teacher Survey as well as NSU’s Teacher Preparation Exit Survey.
+In the First Year Teacher Administrator (FYTA) survey, administrators rate their first year teachers’ preparedness to teach indicators derived from the InTASC standards.
+The survey also measures the administrator's satisfaction with the teacher preparation training the teacher received from the EPP.
+The FYTA survey is administered independently by the Oklahoma Office of Educational Quality and Accountability (OEQA), the state agency that oversees educator preparation.
+The indicators mirror those in OEQA’s First Year Teacher Survey as well as the EPP’s Teacher Preparation Exit Survey.

-Results from the 21-22 year show that 97% of mentors/administrators either agree or strongly agree that, overall, NSU's teacher preparation program effectively prepared first year teachers to have a positive impact on P12 student learning and development.
+Results from the 2023-24 year show that 95% (n=54) of mentors/administrators either agree or strongly agree that, overall, NSU's teacher preparation program effectively prepared first year teachers to have a positive impact on P12 student learning and development.

-All employer respondents for Library Media and School Administration scored completers as having been adequately prepared for their duties and responsibilities.
+For the 2023-24 year, all employer respondents (100%) for Library Media (N=3), Reading (N=1) and School Administration (N=2) agreed or strongly agreed that completers were effectively and adequately prepared for the duties and responsibilities.

 Measure 3: Candidate Competency at Program Completion